joular/joularjx/README.md

 We manage to do this by analyzing the stacktrace of all running threads on runtime.

+## JoularJX Reader

+JoularJX Reader is a GUI to process, analyze and visualize JoularJX generated energy files.
+It is available at its [own repository here](https://github.com/joular/joularjx-reader).

 ## :bookmark_tabs: Cite this work

 To cite our work in a research paper, please cite our paper in the 18th International Conference on Intelligent Environments (IE2022).